bscothern/SomeCollection/README.md

 When working with a PATs (protocol with assoicatedtype) as an opaque type the `assoicatedtype` informantion is lost and becomes opaque as well.
 This means that if you are wanting to reutrn `some Sequence` or `some Collection` or `some LazySequenceProtocol` or `some LazyCollectionProtocol` the `Element` type will be lost.

-SomeCollection has been created to be able to help make it easy to return the `Sequence`/`Collection` PATs as the opaque type without losing what `Element` is.`
+SomeCollection has been created to be able to help make it easy to return the `Sequence`/`Collection` PATs as the opaque type without losing what `Element` is.
+This is accomplished by providing protocols and conformances to these protocols such as: `CollectionOfInt` which ensures you are getting a `Collection` where the `Element` type is `Int`.
+This is essentially the same as if you could say: `some Collection<Int>`.

 ## Swift Package Manager
-Update your `Package.swift` or Xcode to include this package as a dependency:
+Update your `Package.swift` or Xcode 11+ to include this package as a dependency:
 ```swift
 .package(url: "https://github.com/bscothern/SomeCollection.git", from: "1.0.0")
 ```